 Do some research to be sure that an ALF is the best fit for your aging loved one because they might actually need to live in a skilled nursing facility instead.

-Take a look at our Checklist For Aging Parents on what other issues should be discussed with your elderly parent.
+Take a look at our Checklist For Aging Parents to see what other issues should be discussed with your elderly parent.

-But generally speaking, if your senior loved one needs more help with their ADL’s and maintaining a home – an ALF may be just the right fit for them.
+But generally speaking, if your senior loved one needs help completing basic tasks, performing their Activities of Daily Living, and maintaining a home – an ALF may be the right decision for them.

 Now, let’s take a deeper dive into our list of the 12 signs that indicate it may be time to consider an assisted living type of housing.

-12 Signs That It Might Be Time For Assisted Living
+12 Telltale Signs That It Might Be Time For Assisted Living

-These 12 signs are indicators that the time most likely has come to make a change in the living situation from a home or senior living community that your senior loved one is currently in.
+These 12 warning signs are indicators that the time has come to make a change in the living situation from the home or senior living community that your senior loved one is currently in.

 1) Needing Help With Activities Of Daily Living Tasks

-As adults age, sometimes they can no longer perform the standard activities of daily living (ADLs) that we usually take for granted.
+As senior citizens age, sometimes they can no longer perform the standard activities of daily living (ADLs) that we usually take for granted.

 The Centers for Medicare and Medicaid Services defines these activities of daily living as “… activities related to personal care.
 They include bathing or showering, dressing, getting in and out of bed or a chair, walking, using the toilet, and eating.”

 After my mom was diagnosed with a brain tumor, she became wheelchair-bound.
 The tumor caused her legs to become mostly immobile.
-She couldn’t put on pants or transfer to the toilet or to the bed without help.
+She couldn’t dress herself, shower, or transfer to the toilet or to the bed without extra help.

-My elderly father was in his early nineties at the time and wasn’t strong enough to help her, so we arranged for an aide to come in to help.
-If Mom had lived alone, it would have clearly been time to move her into assisted living or perhaps a nursing home setting.
+My elderly father was in his early nineties at the time and wasn’t physically strong enough to help her, so we arranged for an aide to come in to help.
+If Mom had lived alone, the sudden change in her health status would have been a big sign that it was time to move her into assisted living or perhaps a nursing home setting..